Zegnat/browserext-archive-page/README.md

 From version 0.9.1 onward the licence has not been packaged with the add-on, instead this repository includes the licence that could be found in the official repository at the time of publication.
 No origin for these licences has been identified, nor do they seem to have an SPDX identifier.

-This repository will continue to track versions as long as the licence allows for publication and distribution.
+[On 2025-07-04][84409be] the official repository relicensed under a standard MIT licence text.
+This mirror repository copied this on [2025-09-28][dbe628d], when adding version 1.2.1 from AMO.
+The release [was listed on AMO][snapshot] as having its “code released under [MIT License][spdx]”.

 [AMO]: https://addons.mozilla.org/firefox/addon/archive-page/
 [GitHub]: https://github.com/JNavas2/Archive-Page